W[1]-hardness of some domination-like problems parameterized by tree-width: Introduction

 \section{Introduction}

-\subsubsection{Motivation.}
+\subsection{Motivation}

-Parameterized complexity is a recent theory introduced by Downey and Fellows (see \eg~\cite{paper}{DoFe99,FlGr06} for surveys).
-This theory undelines the connection between a parameter (different from the usual size of the input) and the complexity of a given problem, and allows to study more precisely its complexity.
-A problem is said to be \FPT\ (fixed-parameter tractable) parameterized by a parameter $k$ if it can be solved in $\ppO(f(k) \cdot \poly(n))$ time, for a computable function $f$ and a polynomial $p$, where $n$ is the size of the input.
-Parameterized intractable problems are at least \W{1}-hard, where \W{1} is one of the most important class of parameterized complexity and believed to be strictly including the class \FPT\ (see \eg~\cite{paper}{DoFe99,FlGr06}).
+Parameterized complexity is a recent theory introduced in the late 90's by Downey and Fellows (see \eg~\cite{DoFe99,FlGr06} for surveys).
+This theory underlines the connection between a parameter (different from the usual size of the input) and the complexity of a given problem, and allows one to better study its complexity.
+Many different problem-specific parameters can be considered, such as the maximum size of a desired solution, or the tree-width of the input graph.
+A problem is said to be \FPT\ (fixed-parameter tractable) parameterized by a parameter $k$ if it can be solved in $\ppO(f(k) \cdot p(n))$ time, for some computable function $f$ and a polynomial $p$, where $n$ is the size of the input.
+Parameterized intractable problems are at least \W{1}-hard, where \W{1} is one of the most important classes of parameterized complexity and believed to be strictly including the class \FPT\ (see \eg~\cite{DoFe99,FlGr06}).

-In classical computational complexity, the usual considered parameter is the size of the input graph.
-From the point of view of parameterized complexity, one can consider several different parameters, \eg\ the size of the dominating set or the tree-width of the input graph, as the parameter on which the complexity of the problem may depend.

-In this article, we study the parameterized complexity of \emph{generalized domination}, also known as \eSRDS, introduced by Telle~\cite{paper}{Te94-1,Te94-2}.
-Let $\si,\rh$ be two fixed subsets of \N\ (throughout this paper \N\ denotes the set of nonnegative integers while $\N^*$ denotes the set of positive integers).
+In this article, we study the parameterized complexity of \emph{generalized domination} problems, also known as \eSRDS\ and introduced by Telle~\cite{Te94,Te94PhD}, when parameterized by the tree-width of the input graph.
+Let $\si,\rh$ be two fixed subsets of $\N$ (throughout this paper, $\N$ denotes the set of nonnegative integers while $\N^*$ denotes the set of positive integers).
 The problem is defined as follows: